Skip to main content Skip to search Skip to main navigation

 Summary:

-It’s worthwhile to take a moment to think about the course you’re sailing and what each leg requires.
+It’s worthwhile to take a moment to think about the course you’re sailing and what each leg demands.
 If you can execute the key tasks for each leg well, the desired results will certainly follow!